DylanScottCarroll/lodge_spec/01 Specification/01 Basics/08 Functions.md

 !!
 Expanding arrays
 [int] list := [1, 2, 3]
 func1(list...) !!
-Type error because the number of arguments may not match for another value of list func2(1, "2", list...) !!
-Success as the excess length of func2(*list) !! type error because the second argument type does not match
+Type error because the number of arguments may not match if list had a different value. func2(1, "2", list...) !!
+Success as the excess length of the list can be caputed by the sequence capturing arugment, d. func2(*list) !! type error because the second argument type does not match

 !!
 Expanding a tuple with heterogenous types
 (Int, Str, Int) tuple := (1, "2", 3)